Dual Role of Squeezed-Reservoir in Quantum Phase Synchronization: Boosting and Blockade: Boosting synchronization by squeezed reservoir

 It is enlightening to plot the behaviors of $S_{\rm max}$ which is the maximum of $S(\phi)$ varying $\phi$ from 0 to $2\pi$. $S_{\rm max}$ captures the synchronization regardless of the phase preference in a specific orientation.
 Fig.~\ref{fig4}(a) depicts $S_{\rm max}$ as a function of the signal strength $\epsilon$ and the detuning $\Delta$ in the thermal reservoir without squeezing.
-It determines the region in the $(\epsilon, \Delta)$ plane that corresponds to the quantum phase synchronized region of the TLS.
-Within this region, the synchronization measure $S_{\rm max}$ is always positive, which indicates the driven TLS has a certain phase preference.
-A larger value of $S_{\rm max}$ corresponds to a phase preference that is more concentrated on a particular value.
-The shape of the synchronization region is known as the Arnold tongue \cite{reichhardt_1999_phase}.
-As illustrated in Fig.~\ref{fig4}(b), the utilization of a squeezed-thermal reservoir has been observed to result in a notable enhancement in phase synchronization.
-This can be confirmed by the fact that the Arnold tongue is more localized and the attainable $S_{\rm max}$ is greater.
-This is because the squeezed reservoir imprints its squeezing feature onto the steady state of the TLS, thereby enabling the latter to overcome the inherent noise present in the TLS.
-Furthermore, it is essential to acknowledge that the incorporation of squeezing effect enhances the system's responsiveness to the driving strength, leading to a deviation from the conventional triangular shape of the Arnold tongue.
+It determines the region in the $(\epsilon, \Delta)$ parameter space corresponding to the quantum phase-synchronized regime, universally known as the Arnold tongue \cite{reichhardt_1999_phase}.
+As illustrated in Fig.~\ref{fig4}(b), the squeezed-thermal reservoir fundamentally reshapes this synchronization landscape, manifesting a significantly enhanced phase-locking and an extremely localized Arnold tongue.
+Although the quantitative increase in the synchronization measure $S$ is approximately 50\%, the introduce of squeezed reservoir qualitatively improves the frequency selectivity.
+To understand this boosting effect, we must bridge the macroscopic synchronization measure with the microscopic Liouvillian eigen-spectrum established in Sec.~\ref{sec3}.